-For me, when I came to the Philippines and gave up everything from my past life, I promised my silly self “Only FUN Stuff!”
+When I came to the Philippines and gave up everything from my past life, I promised my silly self “Only FUN Stuff!”.
 If it is just about Making Money I could have stayed home and done that.

-I also absolutely refused to live in the City while surrounded by a land full of Beaches so I spent a full year on the beaches looking at possibilities.
-Then another few years trying all of them until, finally, a few worked.
-The list of ideas that did not work is longer than the list of ones that did.
+I also absolutely refused to live in the city while surrounded by a land full of Beaches, so I spent a full year on the beaches looking at possibilities than another few years trying all of these businesses until, finally, a few worked.
+All list of ideas that did not work is longer than the list of ones that did.

-The short answer is, I DO NOT KNOW!
-Your friends don’t know, the guy you met at the bar won’t know, even many “professional” visa companies will not know.
+My short answer for that is, I DO NOT KNOW!
+Your friends don’t know.
+Also, the guy you met at the bar won’t know.
+Even the many “professional” visa companies will not know.
 They will take your money & make promises but, when the visa is denied, the fault will somehow be yours.

-The truth of the matter is that YOU will have to produce the necessary documents, submit the applications, attend the interviews take the medicals.
-All the Visa companies will do is charge you triple the price to lead you by the hand thru the process.
+The truth of the matter is that YOU will have to produce the necessary documents, submit the applications, attend the interviews, take the medicals, etc. All the Visa companies will do is charge you triple the price to lead you by the hand thru the process.
 So, go to the Dept of Immigration and ASK THEM!
 They speak English & are very helpful.

-If you are serious about living and earning a living in the Philippines, do it yourself.
 Start learning how things work, and don’t work, right from the beginning.
-If you begin your relationship with the Philippines by relying on others then you are already headed for failure and frustration.
+When you begin your relationship with the Philippines by relying on others then you are already headed for failure and frustration.

-The Internet is a good place to do some research but the information you glean while researching online can be erroneous.
+Searching the Internet is a good place to gather data but the information you learn while researching online can be false.
 Many of these articles are years old and the rules, regulations & requirements constantly change.
-This is still a good place to get the general lay of the land and possible options but, in the end, only Philippine Immigration can give you the correct answers.
+Still, this is a good place to get the general law of the land and possible options but, in the end, only Philippine Immigration can give you the correct answers.

-They also speak great English which also ties into my explanation about why it is tough to find work here.
+They also speak great English which also ties into my explanation about why it is tough to find work teaching English here.

 Working in the Philippines